Reliance, Niko shares fall on cut in gas reserve estimate

 Reliance earlier blamed a decline in pressure and water ingress for falling production at D6 and said it was working with partner BP to raise production.
 Both companies will submit a development plan for the block to the regulator by the year-end.

-Gas output at Reliance's D6 block, off India's east coast, is projected to decline to 20 million standard cubic metres a day (mscmd) in 2014/15 from 28 mscmd in the current fiscal year.
+Gas output at Reliance's D6 block, off India's east coast, is projected to decline to 20 million standard cubic meters a day (mscmd) in 2014/15 from 28 mscmd in the current fiscal year.

 Profits at the energy-based conglomerate have fallen for two straight quarters, and its shares now trade near a 3-year low.